 If your account doesn’t follow X’s rules and policies, the analytics tool won’t work.
 What should you keep an eye on?
 Well, below is a list of what to remember when being active on the social media network:

-• You shouldn’t use any automation methods when you follow or unfollow users on X. Several tools offer this service.
+- You shouldn’t use any automation methods when you follow or unfollow users on X. Several tools offer this service.
 However, they violate the platform’s policies.
 Why?
 When you use these tools, they may follow a large number of accounts.
 However, the people you follow may not be relevant to your niche.
-This activity falls under the platform manipulation and spam policy
+This activity falls under the platform manipulation and spam policy.

-• Avoid forwarding the same content to multiple people while sending direct messages (DMs).
+- Avoid forwarding the same content to multiple people while sending direct messages (DMs).
 X considers this activity as spam and restricts you from sending additional messages.
 Also, double-check the links before you share them with people via DMs.
 X will flag your account if it contains malware or directs users to malicious websites.

-• Joining the conversation around trending topics is an excellent practice, as it can help increase your visibility and reach.
+- Joining the conversation around trending topics is an excellent practice, as it can help increase your visibility and reach.
 However, this doesn’t mean you create random posts and use trending hashtags and keywords.

 The platform doesn’t support this activity as it comes off as spam.
 People trying to follow the trend must go through several irrelevant posts.
-If you engage in this type of activity, it goes against X’s rules.
+If you engage in this type of activity, it goes against X’s rules. - If you use any service to gain followers or engagement, it violates Twitter’s policies.
+The social media giant considers these activities as an attempt to inflate your metrics artificially.

 The rule of thumb is to go through X’s policies to understand what the platform doesn’t allow.
 This way, you can avoid breaking the platform’s rules and continue using the analytics tool.